jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Search All Files

 Similar features like on Telegram, I can search through all my files (which is awesome!).
-Attachments don't need to be uploaded and categorized elsewhere - I can just search for them when i need them.
+Attachments don't need to be uploaded and categorized elsewhere - I can just search for them when I need them.

 This feels like it should be a feature in Gmail and other email providers.